GuanQinG-GitHub/Rotating-Elves/docs/Controller_Design.md

 # Controller Design for a Gas Separator Plant
 This web page is maintained for sharing the project materials in Modern Control Theory, 2023 Fall.
-Welcome to email us <202030101256@mail.scut.edu.cn>.
+Welcome to email us at <202030101256@mail.scut.edu.cn>.

-# Abstract

 # Project Materials
 ## Project Report